verhas/jamal/README.md

 `eval` interprets the content of the macro, the text written after the macro keyword `eval` using the syntax defined as script type after a `/` character.
 If there is no script type defined (or `jamal` is defined) then the content will be evaluated as normal Jamal macro text.
-Otherwise the script engine named is used.
+Otherwise, the script engine named is used.

 The syntax of the macro is